emque/emque-producing/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile, depending on your message broker:

+    # for RabbitMQ, bunny is used
     gem "emque-producing"
+    gem "bunny", "~> 1.4.1"

+or

+    # for Kafka, poseidon is used
+    gem "emque-producing"
+    gem "poseidon", "0.0.4"

 And then execute: